gkapoor1/htmlmail/README.txt

     1. Template File
        A template file is applied to your message header, subject, and body text.
 The default template is the included htmlmail.tpl.php file.
-You may copy this file to your default theme directory and use it to customize the contents and formatting of your messages.
+You may copy this file to your email theme directory (selected below), and use it to customize the contents and formatting of your messages.
 The comments within that file contain complete documentation on its usage.
     2. Theming
-       (Optional: requires [18]Echo module.)
-The templated text may be wrapped in a website theme.
-This lets you use any one of [19]over 800 themes to style your messages.
-Creating an email-specific sub-theme lets you use the full power of the [20]drupal theme system to format your messages.
+       You may choose a theme that will hold your templates from Step 1 above.
+If the [18]Echo module.) is installed, this theme will also be used to wrap your templated text in a webpage.
+You use any one of [19]over 800 themes to style your messages, or [20]create your own for even more power and flexibility.
     3. Post-filtering
        You may choose a text format to be used for filtering email messages after theming.
 This allows you to use any combination of